 With a hideaway retreat on the upper story, this wooden cat run is made from non-toxic fir.
 With space for multiple cats, this offers plenty of room for your cat(s) to explore the outdoors safely.

-Build your own Catio
+Build A Catio Yourself

 To give you an idea of how you could build your own Catio, watch this video from Addicted to Happy on YouTube where they cat-proofed their balcony for under $30.

 As you will see, there are two areas of concern.
 The first is the space between the railings if your balcony has them.
-You need to make sure that your cat can’t squeeze between them, either by blocking them with a solid board or adding mesh or wire.
+You need to make sure that your cat can’t squeeze between them, either by blocking them with solid board or adding mesh or wire.
 You will also need to think about how to prevent a fall from the balcony railings.
 Netting or wire are good options here as they won’t obstruct your view but they will keep your pets from falling.
 For more information, have a look at this article from Wikihow.

 This heavy-duty plastic mesh is clear and will attach to railings with cable ties or similar so can be easily removed if necessary.